franconte98/k8s_init_cluster/README.md

 Run as an administrator and exec the following commands.

 ⚠️ These commands gives the permits to run the file to the OS.
-Therefore read the files before you run them!
+Therefore read them!

 ```bash
 git clone https://github.com/franconte98/k8s_init_cluster.git